elibs/ebash/README.md

 ### Use try / catch to handle errors

-Since bashutils forces you to be explicit about when you’d like to ignore errors in your bash script, it also gives you ways to do that.
+Since ebash forces you to be explicit about when you’d like to ignore errors in your bash script, it also gives you ways to do that.
 First off is the `try` / `catch` construct.
 This looks frighteningly like the C++ construct.